 – An all-day event –

 An all-day event goes on for longer.
-Is lovely for you but you’ll need to think carefully about your guests wants, and needs if you’re entertaining them from lunchtime through to midnight.
+It is lovely for you but you’ll need to think carefully about your guest’s wants, and needs if you’re entertaining them from lunchtime through to midnight.

 Consider your budget.
 If you’re holding your ceremony at 11 am then you’ll need to offer your guests refreshments immediately afterward and greet your evening guests with drinks and canapés before the first meal, whether it’s a buffet, formal sit-down or something informal.